1/18/2020 (7:30pm)

 Peter Stafford Wilson

 DAVID STEWART WILEY has led the Roanoke Symphony Orchestra since 1996, helping the ensemble achieve ever-higher levels of artistry, while bonding it with the community-at-large.
-Late in 2023, the RSO Board announced the extension of his contract for another four years, making him the longest-tenured Music Director in its 71-year history.
-David also enjoys an enviable guest conducting career, having appeared with the distinguished orchestras of Atlanta, Buffalo, Cincinnati, Hawaii, Indianapolis, Milwaukee, Minnesota, Oregon, Saint Louis, San Francisco and Utah, as well as with those in dozens of countries in Asia, Africa and Europe.
+Late in 2023, the RSO Board announced the extension of his contract for another four years, making him the longest-tenured Music Director in the orchestra’s 71-year history.
+David also enjoys an enviable guest conducting career, having appeared with the distinguished symphonies of Atlanta, Buffalo, Cincinnati, Hawaii, Indianapolis, Milwaukee, Minnesota, Oregon, Saint Louis, San Francisco and Utah, as well as with those in dozens of countries in Asia, Africa and Europe.
 He has a multi-faceted and in-demand career as an orchestra builder, guest conductor, arranger, educator and chamber music collaborator, and inspires and engages both orchestras and audiences alike.
 David made his triple debut with the Boston Pops as conductor, composer and piano soloist in Boston’s historic Symphony Hall.

 Under his direction, Virginia’s Roanoke Symphony Orchestra (RSO) has experienced continued artistic growth, program innovation and expansion, along with increased financial stability.
 David’s tenure with the RSO is a remarkable success story, with consistently stellar reviews, a diverse and impressive list of guest artists and composers and innovative commissions of new music.
 He is an engaged, active and recognized community partner, having been named Roanoke’s “Citizen of the Year” for his outstanding service and outreach.
 David was part of the leadership team that traveled to Denver as Roanoke received its unprecedented 7th “All-American City” award.
 Wiley actively partners with schools and numerous arts and civic organizations, and the RSO & Wiley received a Distinguished Music Educator Award from Yale University for their work with local schools.
 They produced its first live TV broadcast, and collaborates with WVTF public radio to broadcast many of its concerts.
-His energetic work bringing classical music to youth in greater-Roanoke’s minority communities has been steadfast, and he was honored by the NAACP as Citizen of the Year in the Arts.
+His energetic work in bringing classical music to youth in greater-Roanoke’s minority communities has been steadfast, and he was honored by the NAACP as Citizen of the Year in the Arts.
 He and his wife Leah were honored at the MS Society’s “Dinner of Champions” for their leadership, and Maestro Wiley was honored during his 25th season by the governor and a joint bipartisan resolution in the Virginia house and senate.

 As a solo pianist with diverse classical, pops and chamber music experience, David Stewart Wiley has performed with numerous orchestras in the United States including Boston, Honolulu, Indianapolis, Minnesota, Oregon, West Virginia and Wheeling, performing major concerti by Baroque to contemporary composers, often conducting from the piano.
 He has appeared in recital and chamber music appearances in Bulgaria, the Czech Republic, Germany, Hungary, Italy, Romania, Russia and China.
 Numerous opera and ballet performances include the Aspen Opera Theater, IU Opera Theater and the Moscow Ballet.